That dollar amount results from a 16.1% gain in Hong Kong’s export revenues compared to $551.5 billion during 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Hong Kong had highly positive net exports in the international trade of machinery including computers in 2021, particularly gold.
+Hong Kong had highly positive net exports in the international trade of machinery including computers in 2024.
 In turn, these cashflows indicate Hong Kong’s strong competitive advantages under the machinery including computers product category.

 Products Causing Greatest Trade Deficits for Hong Kong